|

 Mount Antero Trail

-What you will see: Continental Divide, alpine scenery,
+What you will see: Continental Divide, alpine scenery, network of 4WD trails, rocks, minerals

 Difficulty: Challenging

-Driving Time: 1.75 hrs. - one way
+Driving Time: 1.75 hrs. one-way

 Hancock Pass - alt.
-12,120 Ft.
-Hancock Pass
+12,120 ft.

 Difficulty: Moderate

-Hancock Pass was a mining route in the 1880's but was not significant commercially.
+Hancock Pass was a mining route in the 1880s but was not significant commercially.
 Much of the route on the eastern side of the pass follows the Denver, South Park & Pacific Railway grade toward the Alpine Tunnel.

-This part of the road marks a more difficult ascent and is meant for 4wd only.
+This part of the road marks a more difficult ascent and is meant for 4WD only.
 At the summit of Hancock Pass you will see an awesome view of Brittle Silver Basin.
 The road descends into Brittle Silver Basin the last mile and it can be difficult to get traction on the loose rock on the last hundred yards.

 Tincup Pass